How do I identify HCPs with low molecular weight?

 I work on a drug substance protein with a mass of 15 kDa.
-I would expect small host cell protein impurities to co-purify with the drug substance, but HCP analysis by 2D gels, Western blots, and HCP ELISA show only a few low Mw HCPs.
-Is there an LC-MS/MS method for the identification of host cell proteins with low molecular weight (small HCPs below 20 kDa)?
+I would expect small host cell protein impurities to co-purify with the drug substance, but HCP analysis by 2D gels, Western blots, and HCP ELISA kits shows only a few low Mw HCPs.
+Is there an LC-MS/MS method for identifying host cell proteins with low molecular weight (small HCPs below 20 kDa)?

-Yes, there are some good mass spectrometry methods for the identification of HCPs with small MW.
-The methods are based on trypsin digestion, HPLC separation of the peptides, and MS/MS peptide analysis for the identification of the proteins [1, 2].
+Yes, there are some excellent mass spectrometry methods for identifying HCPs with small MW.
+The methods are based on trypsin digestion, HPLC separation of the peptides, and MS/MS peptide analysis to identify the proteins [1, 2].

 I find that the two best LC-MS/MS methods we have at Alphalyse for small MW HCPs are: